repobee/repobee/docs/issues.rst

 Other interesting arguments include ``--all`` for both open and closed issues, ``--show-body`` for showing the body of each issue, and ``--author <username>`` for filtering by author.
-There's not much more to it, see ``repobee list-issues -h`` for complete and up-to-date information on usage!
+There's not much more to it, see ``repobee issues list -h`` for complete and up-to-date information on usage!